-AFOS, developed in the mid and late 1970's, is currently the primary NWS communications, display, and data distribution system for the contiguous U.S. It has virtually supplanted teletypewriters and facsimile circuits as a means of receiving and sending products at a NWS field office.
+AFOS, developed in the mid and late 1970s, is currently the primary NWS communications, display, and data distribution system for the contiguous U.S. It has virtually supplanted teletypewriters and facsimile circuits as a means of receiving and sending products at a NWS field office.
 The AFOS system consists of a nationwide network of minicomputers and medium-speed (2400 baud) communications lines connecting all NWS AFOS-equipped offices.
 The network is managed from the Systems Monitoring and Coordination Center (SMCC) collocated with the NMC Communications Computer System.
-SMCC is connected to four regional circuits and, through WSFO's and WSO's, all state distribution circuits.
-SMCC also is the AFOS communications interface to NMC, to other NWS units not considered field offices, and to networks for data acquisition and communications external to NWS.
+SMCC is connected to four regional circuits and, through WSFOs and WSOs, all state distribution circuits.
+SMCC also is the AFOS communications interface to NMC, other NWS units not considered field offices, and networks for data acquisition and communications external to NWS.

-As of early 1986, all WSFO's in the conterminous U.S. and the majority of WSO's have the AFOS system.
-The Alaska and Pacific Region WSFO's and WSO's are linked by Prime computer-driven circuits operating in a manner similar to AFOS.
-Each AFOS-equipped office has consoles that include communications interfaces for dissemination.
+All WSFOs and WSOs in the conterminous U.S. have the AFOS system.
+Alaska and Pacific Region WSFOs and WSOs are linked within their region by Prime computer-driven circuits operating in a manner similar to AFOS.
+Each AFOSequipped office has consoles that include communications interfaces for dissemination.
 CRT display consoles are used for nonpermanent display of products.
 Any product in the AFOS system can be displayed at any office.
 Graphical products with common map backgrounds may be overlaid, and alphanumeric products may be displayed singly or in sequence with other alphanumeric products.
-"Hard" (paper) copies of any AFOS product can be made for permanent display.
-Products can be stored for extended periods and archived on discs for permanent record.
-AFOS has automated the NWS field operations to a considerable degree in the functional areas of: data distribution, storage, retrieval, and display; message composition; and external interfaces.
+Hard (paper) copies of any AFOS product can be made.
+Products can be archived on discs for permanent record.
+AFOS has automated the NWS field operations to a considerable degree in the functional areas of data distribution, storage, retrieval, and display; message composition; and external interfaces.

-As of 1986 AFOS has approached its limit for data transmission capabilities.
-Improvements to AFOS, known as System Z, are planned for the late 1980's.
+AFOS has already approached its limit for data transmission capabilities.
+Improvements to AFOS, known as System Z, are planned by 1990.
 The major enhancement to AFOS will be a front-end processor to allow increased capacity for handling large quantities of information and at the same time free up additional computational resources.
-Further improvement in transmission will ensue when AFOS System Z is linked to the NOAAPORT satellite communications system.
+Further improvement in transmission will ensue when AFOS System Z is linked to the NOAAPORT (Section 3.3.2) satellite communications system.